KUCC Special Emphasis Pilot Projects - Brain cancer, Myeloma - due January 30, 2015.

 Questions should be directed either to Susan Harp at firstname.lastname@example.org or 913-588-4786.

-KUCC ACS-IRG (American Cancer Society - Institutional Research Grants) - next call for proposals will be posted in Fall 2014.
+KUCC ACS-IRG (American Cancer Society - Institutional Research Grants) - due January 22, 2015.

 The University of Kansas Cancer Center announces the availability of funding from an American Cancer Society Institutional Research Grant for career development of junior faculty by providing funding to conduct cancer-related research pilot projects.
 These awards are restricted to junior faculty of the KU system (KUMC, KU-L, KU-Wichita) who are within 6 years of their first independent faculty appointment and who do not currently hold an individual national competitive research grant (NIH, ACS, Komen, etc.).
 It is not required that one be a current member of the Cancer Center.